-Text Formatting and Structure in the Angular Rich Text Editor Component
+Text Formatting in the Angular Rich Text Editor

 Basic text styling

-The Rich Text Editor’s basic styles feature provides essential formatting options, including bold, italic, underline, strikethrough, subscript, superscript, and case changes.
-These fundamental tools enable users to enhance and customize their text effortlessly.
-By leveraging these options, users can ensure their content is both visually appealing and well-structured.
+The Rich Text Editor offers essential text formatting options, including bold, italic, underline, strikethrough, subscript, superscript, inline code, and case conversion.
+These tools allow users to enhance text appearance and structure effortlessly, ensuring visually appealing and readable content.

 Available text styles

-The table below lists the available text styles in the Rich Text Editor’s toolbar.
+The table below lists the available text styles in the Rich Text Editor’s toolbar, along with their initialization and HTML output.

 Name Icons Summary Initialization